MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-subscription-activation.md

 ![Windows 10 Enterprise](images/ent.png)

-When a licensed user signs in to a device that meets requirements using their Azure AD credentials, the operating system turns from Windows 10 Pro to Windows 10 Enterprise and all the appropriate Windows 10 Enterprise/Education features are unlocked.
-When a user’s subscription expires or is transferred to another user, the device reverts seamlessly to Windows 10 Pro edition, after a grace period of up to 90 days.
+When a licensed user signs in to a device that meets requirements using their Azure AD credentials, the operating system steps up from Windows 10 Professional to Windows 10 Enterprise (or Windows 10 Pro Education to Windows 10 Education) and all the appropriate Windows 10 Enterprise/Education features are unlocked.
+When a user’s subscription expires or is transferred to another user, the device reverts seamlessly to Windows 10 Pro / Windows 10 Pro Education edition, once current subscription validity expires.

-Devices running Windows 10 Pro, version 1703 (Enterprise) or version 1903 (Education) or later can get Windows 10 Enterprise/Education Semi-Annual Channel on up to five devices for each user covered by the license.
+Devices running Windows 10 Pro, version 1703 or Windows 10 Pro Education, version 1903 or later can get Windows 10 Enterprise or Education Semi-Annual Channel on up to five devices for each user covered by the license.
 This benefit does not include Long Term Servicing Channel.

 The following figures summarize how the Subscription Activation model works:

+Before Windows 10, version 1903:
 ![1703](images/before.png)

+After Windows 10, version 1903:
 ![1903](images/after.png)

+Note:
+1. A Windows 10 Pro Education will only step up to Windows 10 Education edition when “Windows 10 Enterprise” license is assigned from M365 Admin center (as of May 2019).
+2. A Windows 10 Pro will only step up to Windows 10 Enterprise edition when “Windows 10 Enterprise” license is assigned from M365 Admin center (as of May 2019).

 ### Scenarios

-**Scenario #1**:  You are using Windows 10 1803 or above, and just purchased Windows 10 Enterprise E3 or E5 subscriptions (or have had an E3 or E5 subscription for a while but haven’t yet deployed Windows 10 Enterprise).
+**Scenario #1**:  You are using Windows 10, version 1803 or above, and just purchased Windows 10 Enterprise E3 or E5 subscriptions (or have had an E3 or E5 subscription for a while but haven’t yet deployed Windows 10 Enterprise).

 All of your Windows 10 Pro devices will step-up to Windows 10 Enterprise, and devices that are already running Windows 10 Enterprise will migrate from KMS or MAK activated Enterprise edition to Subscription activated Enterprise edition when a Subscription Activation-enabled user signs in to the device.